 Pakistani turbans come in numerous shapes and colors.

-One of the more flamboyant turbans is the Peshawari turban, so named because it was, and still is, made in Peshawar and is worn by the people of Khyber Pakhtunkhwa (KP).
+One of the more flamboyant turbans is the Peshawari turban, so named because it was, and still is, made in Peshawar and is worn mostly by the people of Khyber Pakhtunkhwa (KP), and also in some adjoining districts.

 It is a two-piece affair consisting of an embroidered dome-shaped hard cap or kulla (کلاہ) and a long narrow piece of cotton cloth, lungai, which comes in different colors and stripes.
 The lungai is skillfully wrapped around the kulla with one end tucked in its folds in such a manner that it sticks out like the crest of a hoopoe or a peacock.
 It’s called shamla.
 The other end of the lungai forms the tail, which hangs loose at the back of the head.